 An unregistered mark can sometimes stop a subsequent federal user in the same geographic area.
-Or alternatively, a bigger company moving into an area may not be able to prevent a smaller competitor (whose use preceded the big company) from using a similar name.
-(Hence, Norman McDonald was able to continue to use his name on his hamburger stand in Philpot Kentucky though he had to remove his copycat arches.)
+Or alternatively, a larger company moving into an area may not be able to prevent a smaller competitor (whose use preceded the big company) from using a similar name.
+(Hence, Norman McDonald was able to continue to use his name on his hamburger stand in Philpot, Kentucky, although he had to remove his copycat arches.)

-Laws about unregistered marks are derived from a way-old English business principle: if someone attracts customers (goodwill) it is unfair for someone else to falsely pass off products or services with a similar trademark, thereby confusing consumers.
-Sometimes these state or federal laws are referred to as unfair competition laws, or unfair business practices.
-Famous unregistered trademarks can be protected under federal dilution laws.
-(Note, some functioning regional trademarks may not qualify for registration because they are not used in commerce regulated by the federal government -- typically, interstate commerce.)
+Fortunately, even though the first store does not have a registered trademark, state common law as well as state statutes would likely still offer some degree of protection.
+Sometimes these state laws are referred to as unfair competition laws, or unfair business practices.
+Famous unregistered trademarks can be protected under dilution laws.
+(Note, some functioning regional trademarks may not qualify for registration because they are not used in commerce regulated by the federal government, typically, interstate commerce.)
 These protections exist even in the absence of trademark registration.